8 Breastfeeding Positions to Make Nursing Easier

 Now that you’ve zeroed in on the best breastfeeding positions for you and baby, you’ve got to learn how to do it on both sides.
 Here, some tips to help you get adjusted:

 How to make the switch

-If baby doesn’t break his latch by himself, help by gently sliding your finger into the corner of his mouth, between his jaws.
-He’ll open his mouth, breaking suction and freeing your nipple.
-“Once baby has had a satisfactory nursing session on the first side, it’s a good idea to take a minute to burp him before offering the other side,” says Kathleen F. McCue, DNP, FNP-BC, IBCLC-RLC, a nurse practitioner and lactation consultant in Bethesda, Maryland.
+If baby doesn’t break their latch by themselves, help by gently sliding your finger into the corner of their mouth, between their jaws.
+Baby will open their mouth, breaking suction and freeing your nipple.
+“Once baby has had a satisfactory nursing session on the first side, it’s a good idea to take a minute to burp them before offering the other side,” says Kathleen F. McCue, DNP, FNP-BC, IBCLC-RLC, a nurse practitioner and lactation consultant in Bethesda, Maryland.

 When to change sides

-“There’s no set amount of time that makes up a normal nursing session, but seeing active suck/swallow patterns from baby will let you know that she’s still receiving milk,” McCue says.
+“There’s no set amount of time that makes up a normal nursing session, but seeing active suck/swallow patterns from baby will let you know that they’re still receiving milk,” McCue says.
 Once that active pattern has stopped, you can move over to the second side.
 Most babies need to nurse from both sides to get enough milk.
 However, some babies will only need to eat from one side at a feeding.
 “Either option is normal as long as baby is gaining weight, producing both wet and poopy diapers, and doesn’t flat-out refuse breast number two,” McCue says.

 What if baby prefers one breast?